poutuarongo whakaakoranga

 Entry Requirements:

-7. Have a desire, passion and commitment to teach in a kaupapa Māori environment
+6. Have a strong desire to teach in a kaupapa Māori environment

 Regular internet access, email address and computer or laptop with a working mic and camera are required.
 For more information on entry requirements see appendix one of the academic regulations